TOUT WARS 2020 CONSTITUTION

 FAAB bids must be listed in hierarchical order.
 Each team shall identify the players who are being replaced by their bids, and where more than one player could be replaced by acquired free agents, the order in which their players shall be replaced.

 The FAAB deadline is Sunday evening at 8pm.
-In 2020 the first FAAB run will be on Sunday at 8pm on the first Sunday before the major league’s first Opening Day game.
+In 2020 the first FAAB run will be on Wednesday July 22 at 8pm.

 During the week of the All Star Break, the FAAB deadline will be on the night before games resume after the break.
 In 2019, that will be 8pm on July 10.

-If the redemption occurs prior to Friday 5 pm EDT of the All Star Break, the team may reclaim 100 percent of the player’s salary times 10.
-If the transaction occurs after Friday, 5 pm EDT of the All Star break, the team may reclaim the player’s salary times five.
+If the redemption occurs prior to 5 pm EDT on August 23, the team may reclaim 100 percent of the player’s salary times 10.
+If the transaction occurs after Friday, 5 pm EDT on August 23, the team may reclaim the player’s salary times five.

 FAAB units acquired in this manner cannot be used for bidding purposes until the following week’s transaction period.
 This means that the Tout Wars team must release the player before 8 PM ET on Sunday to have the salary added to his FAAB that week (for use in the following week’s FAAB claims).
 If the player is released after 8 PM ET on Sunday the salary will be added to the team’s FAAB the second Monday following the most recent Sunday.